Docs » Manage services, spans, and traces in Splunk APM » View and filter for spans within a trace

 Follow these steps to filter for a span within a trace:

-3. Select the Trace ID of the trace you’re interested in to open the trace Waterfall.
+When you have found the trace you are interseted in, select the Trace ID of the trace to open the trace Waterfall.

-4. Select Add Filters to filter by span tag values to filter the trace waterfall to specific spans.
+Select Add filters to select span tag values to filter the trace waterfall to specific spans.
 Spans matching your filter are highlighted in blue.

 Use span filter logic 🔗